moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/use-state/use-state.md

 <!-- src: Sider AI prompt: "explain react state hook in depth", "what are values to pass to the initial state of react state hook?" and react dev: https://react.dev/reference/react/useState

 DM: looks good!
-Good you did lots of howtos and practiced using AI in your learning process.
+Good you did lots of howtos and practiced using AI in your learning process.(ok)

 -->